EvobyteDigitalBiology/readstore-cli/docs/readme.md

 ## ReadStore API<a id="api"></a>

-The **ReadStore Basis** server provides a RESTful API for accessing resources via HTTP requests.
+The **ReadStore Basic** server provides a RESTful API for accessing resources via HTTP requests.
 This API extends the functionalities of the ReadStore CLI as well as the Python and R SDKs.

 ### API Endpoint